SteveDoyle2/pyNastran/README.md

 from a superelement expert, but it's probably useful.

 The OP2 reader now supports SORT2 along with much improved random results reading.
-If you're using 60+ GB OP2s, you also might have had issues with RAM usage in the past.
+If you're using 60+ GB OP2s, you probably have had issues with RAM usage in the past.
 With the new ability to dump the OP2 directly to HDF5, this should not be an as much of an issue.
 It's not 100% implemented, so let me know if you need it for another result.

-Regarding the GUI, there are also some neat new features.
-Groups work a bit better, but aren't quite perect.
+Regarding the GUI, there are also some new features.
+Groups work a bit better, but aren't quite perfect.
 Logging has been dramatically sped up so the GUI loads faster and you can load Nastran models even faster if you disable additional results (e.g., element quality).

 Finally, Python 2.7 is end of life.
 Numpy, scipy, and matplotlib have all dropped Python 2.7 support.
 It's time for pyNastran to as well.
 The OP2 reader is 30% faster in Python 3.6+ than Python 2.7, so it's not all bad!